teleport-access-graph Chart Reference | Teleport

 []

-clusterHostCAs is a list of strings containing PEM-encoded Host CA certificates of Teleport clusters that are allowed to use this instance of TAG.
+clusterHostCAs is a list of strings containing PEM-encoded Host CA certificates of Teleport clusters that are allowed to use this instance of Access Graph.

 Setting this to a non-empty array is required.